Nonlinear inverse problem by T-matrix completion. I. Theory: DCTMC in the linear regime and the questions of convergence and regularization

 Since $M_a,M_b \leq N_v$, $\langle x \vert W \vert x \rangle \leq \langle x \vert x \rangle$ and we have proved \eqref{lambda_ineq}.
 The equality $\langle x\vert W \vert x \rangle = \langle x \vert x \rangle$ holds only in the case $M_A = M_B = N_v$, in which case $W=I$ and the iteration \eqref{v_iter_lin} trivially converges to its fixed point right upon making the initial guess.
 In this unrealistic case, all elements of the T-matrix are determined from the data and no iterations are needed.

 We thus conclude that convergence can be slow in the case $W$ has a small (or zero) eigenvalue.
 We can define the characteristic {\em overlap} of singular vectors related to detectors and sources as

 The iterations \eqref{v_iter_lin} converge at least as fast as the power series $\sum_n (1 - \xi)^n$.
 If $\xi$ is close to zero, the convergence can be slow.
 This observation gives us an idea of how the iterations can be regularized.
 This can be accomplished by replacing $W$ by $W + \lambda^2 I$, where $\lambda$ is a regularization parameter.
-As is shown in~\ref{app:M}, this procedure is equivalent to Tikhonov regularization of equation \eqref{Q_tau}, which can be derived from \eqref{K_phi_lin} by several linear operations.
+As is shown in Appendix~\ref{app:M}, this procedure is equivalent to Tikhonov regularization of equation \eqref{Q_tau}, which can be derived from \eqref{K_phi_lin} by several linear operations.
 However, the substitution $W \rightarrow W + \lambda^2 I$ is not equivalent to Tikhonov regularization of \eqref{K_phi_lin}.

 We can now introduce regularization of the general iterative algorithm of Sec.~\ref{sec:short.stream}, which is applicable to the nonlinear case as well.
 Namely, for any matrix $X$, we replace the linear transformation $(P_A P_A^*) X (P_B P_B^*)$ by $(P_A P_A^*) X (P_B P_B^*) + \lambda^2 {\cal D}[X]$.
-This entails the following modified Step 5 of the algorithm:
+This entails the following modification to Step 5 of the streamlined algorithm with Shortcut 2 or Step 4 of the algorithm without Shortcut 2: